ncase/anxiety/README.md

 **A:** You're not *legally* required to, but it's highly appreciated! <3

 **Q:** Legally speaking, can I claim *I* made this?
-**A:** Yes, the same way you're legally allowed to claim to have written Mary Shelley's *Frankenstein*, or claim you have 13 nipples.
-It won't be true and you'll look like a dick.
+**A:** Yes, the same way you're legally allowed to claim to have written Mary Shelley's Frankenstein, or claim you have 13 nipples.

+**Q:** Can I post this game on other sites?
+**A:** Maybe.
+Though it's completely legal copyright-wise, many sites have their own policies against posting other people's public domain/open source work *without* significant modifications.
+(But if it's your own site, then by all means, please mirror this game!)

 **Q:** Can I sell a port of this game?
 **A:** Yes!
 But to avoid confusion, I recommend labeling your game as "Fan-Made Port", and *link to this statement saying I'm explicitly allowing commercial remixes*.
 (Example: [a Steam port of another one of my games!](https://store.steampowered.com/app/1103210/We_Become_What_We_Behold_FanMade_Port/)) This is to avoid accusations of theft from folks who weren't aware I always open-source + public-domain my projects.